 4. A combination of imbalances: when normal hormonal balance is upset, it can alter balance throughout your endocrine network and you may experience a potent blend of all three of these issues.

-Which best describes your weight loss issues?
+Which hormonal imbalance is causing your weight loss resistance?

 1. Thyroid imbalance